ISRAEL/PALESTINE AND THE DEATH OF DIALOGUE

 I respectfully commented on their posts saying while taking an anti-war stand based on Buddhist principles of non-violence is admirable, doing so without condemning pro-war Hamas and calling for the return of the hostages is a performative contradiction.

-Vince must have seen these because shortly afterward he sent me a DM saying he was blocking me on X. He said he refused to associate with me because of what amounted to my one-sidedly defending Israel and enabling genocide on innocent people in Gaza.
+My new friend must have seen these because shortly afterward he sent me a DM saying he was blocking me on X. He said he refused to associate with me because of what amounted to my one-sidedly defending Israel and enabling genocide on innocent people in Gaza.

 Death Of Dialogue As A Fait Accompli

 So, the rules had changed at some point and I didn’t get the memo.
-The message I was getting was that any discussion on Israel/Palestine is a non-starter unless I concede to Vince’s claims that the Palestinians are the historical victims and my government is committing genocide on his ancestral people.
+The message I was getting was that any discussion on Israel/Palestine is a non-starter unless I concede to this teacher’s claims that the Palestinians are the historical victims and my government is committing genocide on his ancestral people.

 I’m the first to admit that there is plenty to criticize regarding Israel’s policies towards the Palestinians (West Bank occupation, the settlements and settler violence, land grabs, extrajudicial arrests, etc.).
 But any discussion of these critical points of contention is moot because the “pound of flesh” purity test renders it all irrelevant.